vtorosyan/vtorosyan.github.io/_posts/2022/2022-06-22-synchronous-collaborative-code-reviews.md

 In my previous post I have talked about how we do [collaborative programming in a remote-first environment](https://vtorosyan.github.io/collaborative-programming/) in our team at Grafana Labs.
 At Grafana Labs, we practice [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and get code changes merged to the main branch several times a day, and part of the process is mandatory code review by someone else.
 Most of the code reviews happen asynchronously, with the help of [GitHub pull requests](https://github.com/grafana/grafana/pulls).
 Recently we have started to practice synchronous collaborative code reviews and this post talks about some of the advantages that we are observing while experimenting with the process.

-> Note: This post does not talk about the asynchronous code reviews and my intent is not to compare or anyhow undermine asynchronous code reviews - my only intention is to give another tool for code reviews, which might be applicable in certain situations.
+**Please note** that this post does not talk about the asynchronous code reviews and my intent is not to compare or anyhow undermine asynchronous code reviews - my only intention is to give another tool for code reviews, which might be applicable in certain situations.

 ## Introduction to code reviews